-The RAC carry out an onsite audit of every garage once a year.
+RAC Inspection Services carried out 1213 inspection audits of RAC Approved Garages within the last 12 months.
 Visits are carried out by an RAC engineer.
-Any garage scoring below the benchmark score of 80% on their audit are set up on an action plan within the week to ensure improvements are made.
-The RAC have issued 85 action plans to garages within the last 12 months.
+Any garage scoring below the benchmark score of 80% are set up with an action plan within the week to ensure improvements are quickly made.
+496 action plans were issued within the last 12 months.
 The action plan details the changes or amendments that are needed.

-RAC Inspection Services carried out over 610 inspection audits of RAC Approved Garages within the last 12 months.
-The average score of these inspection audits was 88.4% against a benchmark of 80%.
-There were 17 garages who failed to meet the standards agreed and once results were reviewed, RAC took the decision to remove them from the scheme.
-There were 85 garages with scores just below the 85% benchmark and all these garages were issued with actions plans to support them and improve their standards.
+The average score of these inspection audits was 91% against a benchmark of 80%.
+There were 16 garages who failed to meet the standards agreed and once results were reviewed, RAC took the decision to remove them from the scheme.

 All garages have access to the RAC portal.
 This contains the Code of Conduct and details of what is expected from them as a code member in each aspect of the code.
 The RAC portal also contains briefings and acts as a point of reference for members.
-If any areas are identified where the garage is failing to meet the standards, RAC engineers will carry out training on site during an audit.
+If any areas are identified where the garage is failing to meet the standards, RAC engineers will carry out training on site where possible.

 Five audits were examined in their entirety.
+All were found to be satisfactory.